signatureai/signature-core-nodes/docs/nodes/text.md

 | ------ | -------- |
 | string | `STRING` |

-??? note "Pick the code in text.py"
+??? note "Source code in text.py"

     ```python
     class TextCase:
-        """Changes the case of a given text.

-        This class provides functionality to convert text to lower, upper, capitalize, or title case.
+        """Transforms text case according to specified formatting rules.

+        A utility node that provides various case transformation options for input text, including
+        lowercase, uppercase, capitalization, and title case conversion.

         Args:
             text (str): The input text to be transformed.
+Required.
-            case (str): The case transformation to apply ('lower', 'upper', 'capitalize', 'title').
+            case (str): The case transformation to apply.
+Must be one of:
+                - 'lower': Convert text to lowercase
+                - 'upper': Convert text to uppercase
+                - 'capitalize': Capitalize the first character
+                - 'title': Convert text to title case

         Returns:
-            tuple: The transformed text.
+            tuple[str]: A single-element tuple containing the transformed text.

+        Notes:
+            - Empty input text will result in an empty string output
+            - The transformation preserves any existing spacing and special characters
         """

         @classmethod